barotdeep/cqa-docs/docs/webapp/index.md

 ---
-title: Portal - Testing Terminal
+title: ContextQA - Getting Started
 intro: 'Step-by-step instructions for all the features in ContextQA portal'
 redirect_from:
   - /categories/github-pages-basics